SAP-samples/cap-service-integration-codejam/exercises/08-introduce-sap-cloud-sdk/README.md

 To start on that journey, let's first move away from the in-process mocking that the CAP server provides out of the box for us.
 We did this already in [exercise 06](../06-mock-separate-process/) so it shouldn't take long to get set up again.

-👉 Start by terminating the currently running CAP server (that is probably still running from a previous exercise, having been started with `cds watch`).
+👉 Begin by terminating the currently running CAP server (that is probably still running from the previous exercise, having been started with `cds watch`).

 ### Start mocking the external service